vgrcs/CertifiedDOP/README.md

 # CertifiedDOP
-Certification of DOP binaries (delta-RPMs) using PCC.
+Certifying delta-oriented binaries (delta-RPMs) using the PCC framework.